Summer holiday in Oslo with kids

 Oslo

-Swimming spot in Holmlia with plenty of room to play on land and a large car park, popular among families from southern Oslo.
+Swimming spot near Holmlia with plenty of room to play on land and a large car park, popular among families from southern Oslo.
+Shallow water near the shore, big lawns and an old farmstead make it a great spot for a whole day.

 Read moreBogstadvannet